How to Set-Up a Home Server (Running from a USB Flash Drive)

 Picture 1: My server.

 To set-up the BIOS, I needed to connect a monitor and a keyboard.
 This is the only time the monitor and keyboard are needed.
-Operating system can be done using the serial port.
+Operating the system can be done using the serial port.
 Installing the system onto the USB flash drive can be done from any (laptop) computer.

 I configured the BIOS to boot from USB and to reboot automatically after a power failure.